enormandeau/github_tutorial/files/04_basic_workflow.md

 ## Creating a new project

 Normally, you would have to create a new project.
-But,now that you have an active project, `Planets`, to work with, we will download it on your Terminal.com terminal (or standard terminal) to work on it.
+But,now that you have an active project, `Planets`, to work with, we will download it on your computer to work on it.

 ## Using the Git basic workflow